aesara-devs/aesara/doc/extending/op.rst

-   This function must return a thunk, that is a zero-arguments function that encapsulates the computation to be performed by this op on the arguments of the node.
+   This function must return a thunk, that is a zero-arguments function that encapsulates the computation to be performed by this :class:`Op` on the arguments of the node.

-   :param node: Apply instance
+   :param node: :class:`Apply` instance
      The node for which a thunk is requested.
    :param storage_map: dict of lists
      This maps variables to a one-element lists holding the variable's